mooltipass/minible/usb_hid_protocol.md

 ## [](#header-1) USB HID Protocol
 To accomodate its new features, the new Mooltipass Mini implements a new protocol implemented on top of 64 bytes HID packets.
-It is **not** compatible with previous protocoles.
+It is **not** compatible with previous protocols.

 ### [](#header-3) High Level HID Packet Structure Overview